GoogleCloudPlatform/datacatalog-tag-engine/README.md

 	--data='{"oauth_token":"'"$OAUTH_TOKEN"'"}'
 ```

-4. Create your own Tag Engine configs.
-Have fun!
+4. Create your own Tag Engine configs either through the UI or API.

+5. Open new [issues](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/issues) if you encounter bugs or would like to request a feature.